harisanwar64/robo-vs-dino-simulation/README.md

 #### Security Policy and conventions compromised due to time limitations:

 - Storage should be database management system that provides special interface to make changes in application data.
-Using single json file has many issue in term of privacy, roles, tranparency b/w different feature data, increased scope etc.
+Using single json file has many issue in term of privacy, roles, tranparency b/w different feature and increased scope etc.

 ### More things can be doable if spend more time

 - Use of DB for storing entities as single json file has many limitations.
-- More tests can be added for star info in dataframe and graph, csv created in csv_downloads or not, flask api responses etc.
+- More tests can be added in tests directory.
 - More error handling by using try catch and if else statements can be add in code.
 - More UI control can be added on webpage i.e. create robot, create dinosaur, delete robot/dinosaur etc.
 - Currently same API developed for entity (robot/dinosaur) creation.
 So, API is taking direction from dinosaur as required argument